sixFingers/lump/README.md

 ## Demo
 A simple demo playing Flump's logo animation is available in `/demo`.
 It requires Love2D 0.10.1

-## Dependencies
-Lump currently uses [Hump's Class](https://github.com/vrld/hump) and [rxi's JSON](https://github.com/rxi/json.lua).
-Both of these are soft dependencies you can easily swap with something of your choice.

-## Library Structure
-Lump splits animation into:

-- Animation: this is the definition of the animation, loaded from a JSON file and pointing to a texture
-- MovieClip: this is the player for the animation

-It was designed this way to allow for multiple movieclips to share the same animation.

 ## MovieClip API

 ### Requiring and initializing

 ```
-Class = require("class")
-JSON = require("json")
-Animation = require("animation")
-MovieClip = require("movieclip")
+MovieClip = require("lump")

 local json = "library.json"
 local atlas = "atlas.png"

-animation = Animation(json, atlas)
-mc = MovieClip(animation, 33) -- loads the given animation, playing it at given framerate
+mc = MovieClip.new(json, atlas, 33) -- loads the given animation, playing it at given framerate
 ```

 After initialization, the movieclip frame pointer is set at the first frame (1) of the first available clip.